Moving to San Pedro Sula, Honduras

 We asked people living in San Pedro Sula to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to San Pedro Sula, it's important to pack lightweight clothing due to the tropical climate.
 Include items like shorts, t-shirts, and sandals, but also pack some long-sleeved shirts and pants to protect against mosquitoes.
 A rain jacket or umbrella is essential as the city experiences heavy rainfall, especially during the rainy season.
 Don't forget to pack your swimsuit, as there are beautiful beaches nearby.
 Also, bring a hat, sunglasses, and plenty of sunscreen to protect against the strong sun.
 If you plan on hiking or exploring the natural parks, pack sturdy walking shoes and insect repellent.
 Bring all necessary toiletries, as some specific brands might not be available.
 This includes any prescription medications you take, along with a copy of your prescription.
 It's also a good idea to pack a basic first aid kit.
 Pack your important documents, such as your passport, driver's license, and any necessary visas or work permits.
 It's also wise to bring copies of these documents, in case the originals are lost or stolen.
 If you're bringing electronics, remember that Honduras uses 110-volt outlets, so you may need a voltage converter.
 Also, pack a Spanish-English dictionary or phrasebook to help with communication.
 Lastly, pack items that remind you of home, like photos or favorite snacks.
-These can help you feel more comfortable as you adjust to your new surroundings," commented one expat who made the move to San Pedro Sula.
+These can help you feel more comfortable as you adjust to your new surroundings," said one expat in San Pedro Sula.

 Get Quote